 This podcast is more focused on entertainment than it is personal finance advice, but I get bored quickly so I really enjoy it.
 It allows you to soak up lots of financial knowledge without it feeling dull.

-Ramit has a great approach with couples to help them get out of their own way and deal with guilt and resentment that has built up.
-It's entertaining to listen to couples open up about such personal topics and see what their financial problems are.
+Ramit has a great approach to help people get out of their own way and deal with any guilt and resentment that has built up.
+It's rare to listen to couples open up about such personal topics and to see what their financial problems really are (Spoiler: marriage problems are often disguised as money problems).
 It is similar to the Ramsey Show in that Ramit is offering specific advice for specific situations, but you are sure to relate to something in each episode.

 4. Animal Spirits